Robby Wells: 2012

 On November 21, 2011, Wells announced his candidacy for President of the United States in the 2012 general election.
 He initially stated that he would run as an independent, saying "Our party system is broken.
 We need a third option".
 In December, he became a candidate for the presidential nomination of the Reform Party.
 In January 2012, Wells withdrew his bid for the Reform Party nomination and announced that he would instead seek the presidential nomination of the Constitution Party.
 At the Constitution Party National Convention, Wells received 58 of 402 votes (14.39%) for the party's presidential nomination, which was won on the first ballot by former U.S. Congressman Virgil Goode.

 2016

 Wells announced on November 3, 2012, that he would run for President of the United States again in 2016 as an independent candidate.
 On July 17, 2013, he held a conference call to address a variety of accusations by his former campaign managers.

 On September 24, 2013, Wells announced that he would discontinue campaigning as an independent candidate and would instead seek the presidential nomination of the Democratic Party.
 On March 9, 2016, a press release on Wells' website claimed that Wells is no longer running as a Democrat, but as an independent once again.

-Wells never attempted to get his name on the ballot in any state.